brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 Looking at the previous, we can see that each processor holds a copy of the model and this leads to a superfluos memory usage.
 That's where sharding comes into play.

-**(Fully-)Sharded Data Parallelism (FSDP)** a.k.a **sharding** is a distributed setup where processors dont hold a full copy of the model, but only the parameters, optimizer states and gradients of disjoint non-overlapping subsets of layers.
-Different processors input different mini-batches, and activations are not sharded i.e. they are kept in *full shape* on each processor.
-In DeepSpeed lingo, sharding is called **ZeRO (Zero Redundancy Optimizer)**.
-ZeRO has several alternative execution modes (*stages*).
-Each stage represents a different level of memory redundancy, corresponding to different variable types being communicated across processes or stored locally:
+**(Fully-)Sharded Data Parallelism (FSDP)** a.k.a **sharding** is a distributed setup where processors dont hold a full copy of the model, but only the parameters, optimizer states and gradients of a subset of layers.
+As before, different processors input different mini-batches.
+In DeepSpeed lingo, sharding goes by the name of **ZeRO (Zero Redundancy Optimizer)**.
+ZeRO has several alternative execution modes (**stages**).
+Each stage represents a different level of memory redundancy, corresponding to different variable types being distributed or replicated across nodes:
 - **ZeRO stage 0**: no sharding of any variables, being equivalent to Distributed Data Parallelism;
 - **ZeRO stage 1 (ZeRO-1)**: the optimizer states (e.g., for Adam optimizer, the weights, and the first and second moment estimates) are partitioned across the processes.
 Affects only the backward pass.
 - **ZeRO stage 2 (ZeRO-2)**: the gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 Also relevant only for the backward pass.
 - **ZeRO stage 3 (ZeRO-3)**: the model parameters are partitioned across the processes.
 Includes a communication overhead on both the forward and backward passes.

-An important remark is that in modern models, **a huge chunk of memory is allocated to residual memory (activations, normalization layers, etc) which is not sharded by FSDP**.
-The following diagram illustrates the workflow of the stage 3 sharding (parameters, gradients and optimizer states):
+An important remark is that activations are not sharded i.e. they are kept in *full shape* on each processor.
+And in modern models, **a huge chunk of memory is allocated to residual memory (activations, normalization layers, etc) which is not sharded by FSDP**.
+With that in mind, the following diagram illustrates the workflow of the stage 3 sharding (of parameters, gradients and optimizer states):

 {: style="text-align:center; font-size: small;"}
 <img width="100%" height="100%" src="/assets/GPT-lite-distributed/workflow_sharding.png"/>

 {: style="text-align:center; font-size: small;"}
 Workflow for stage 3 sharding.
-Each processors contains a non-overlap subset (layer-wise split) of parameters, gradients and optimiser data.
+Each processor contains a non-overlapping subset (layer-wise split) of parameters, gradients and optimiser data.
 Each processor loads a different data batch.
-During forward or backward passes, when computing is needed for a given layer, the process who is responsible for those layers will broadcasts its values to the remaining processes.
-Example for processor 1 (yellow): **Data loading:** yellow process loads data sample 1.  $$\,\,\,$$ **Forward pass:** yellow process receives the parameters from rank 0 (blue) and computes its activations for layer 1.
+During forward and backward passes, when computing is needed for a given layer, the process who is responsible for those layers will broadcasts its values to the remaining processes.
+Example for processor 1 (yellow): **Data loading:** yellow process loads data sample 1.  **Forward pass:** yellow process receives the parameters from rank 0 (blue) and computes the activations for layer 1.
 Afterwards, yellow process broadcasts its parameters to ranks 0, 2 and 3, so that they compute their activations for layer 2.
-Activations for layer 2 and 3 are computed similarly to layer 1. $$\,\,\,$$ **Backward pass:** green process (3) broadcast parameters to all other processes.
+Activations for layer 3 and 4 are computed similarly to layer 1, led by the red and green processes, specifically. **Backward pass:** the green process (3) broadcasts parameters to all other processes.
 Each process can use its activations and the received parameters to compute the gradients for the top layer.
-All processes gather their local grandients in process 3 that will use it to update the parameters of the last layer.
-For the remaining layer, the same happens, where the new process that be the one doing the broadcast of parameters, gather of gradients and update of local parameters.
+All processes gather their local gradients in process 3 that will use it to update the parameters of the last layer.
+For the remaining layers, the same happens, where the red, yellow and blue processes will be the ones doing the broadcast of parameters and gather of gradients (iteratively).

-The higher the stage, the more communication we incur, and the less memory we require locally.
+The higher the stage, the more communication we require, but the less memory we consume.
 These memory improvements are summarized in the [Microsoft Research blog](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/) as:

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/GPT-lite-distributed/DeepSpeed_stages.png"/>